Capital punishment in Montana

 Capital punishment is a legal penalty in the U.S. state of Montana.

-The state has not carried out an execution in over seventeen years, with its last execution carried out in 2006, when David Thomas Dawson was executed.
+The state has not carried out an execution in over nineteen years, with its last execution carried out in 2006, when David Thomas Dawson was executed.
 Montana currently has two men on death row: Ronald Allen Smith and William Jay Gollehon.
 Since 2015, there has been a de facto moratorium on capital punishment in Montana as a result of a court ruling that found that the state's lethal injection method violated the Montana Constitution.

 History

 On June 29, 1972, the U.S. Supreme Court in Furman v.
 Georgia found that state death penalty statutes were unconstitutional because their arbitrary enforcement amounted to "cruel and unusual punishment," which the Eighth Amendment of the U.S. Constitution prohibits.
 As a result of the Furman decision, the overall application of the death penalty in the United States was suspended.
 The suspension prompted states to amend their death penalty statutes to comply with the Furman decision.

 In 1974, Montana amended its death penalty law and instituted a mandatory death penalty statute for the offenses of deliberate homicide and aggravated kidnapping.

 On July 2, 1976, the U.S. Supreme Court in Gregg v.
 Georgia held that "the punishment of death does not invariably violate the Constitution."